zoometh/neonet/README.md

 </center>

 Once selected, the radiocarbon dates can be calibrated on-the-fly, separately or grouped by layers, sites, periods, and the seriated summed probability densities (SPD) plots of these dates can be downloaded.
+See the [web tutorial](https://zoometh.github.io/neonet/).

 <center>